Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Experiments

 \section{Experiments}

-In this section, we conduct a series of experiments to validate the proposed weight initialization method.
-In Subsection 4.1, we evaluate the performance of an FFNN with the tanh activation function on benchmark datasets.
-In Subsection 4.2, we solve the Burgers' equation and Allen-Cahn equation using Physics-Informed Neural Networks.
-Both experiments are conducted across various network sizes to verify whether the proposed method consistently performs well, independent of network depth and width.
-The experiments were conducted in TensorFlow without skip connections, normalization layers, and learning rate decay in any of the experiments.
+In this section, we present a series of experiments to evaluate the proposed weight initialization method.
+In Section~\ref{4.1}, we evaluate the performance of tanh FFNNs on benchmark classification datasets.
+In Section~\ref{4.2}, we apply Physics-Informed Neural Networks to solve PDEs.
+Both experiments assess the proposed method's robustness to network size and data efficiency.